Air Force Financial Services Center

-The Air Force Financial Services Center (AFFSC) is a Field Operating Agency of the United States Air Force.
-The center is located at Ellsworth Air Force Base in Rapid City, South Dakota.
-Its mission is to centrally process all military pay and travel pay transactions for the Air Force, and to answer financial services questions from Air Force personnel 24 hours a day, 7 days a week.
-The commander of the Air Force Financial Services Center reports to the Deputy Assistant Secretary of the Air Force for Financial Operations in The Pentagon.
+The Air Force Financial Services Center (AFFSC) was a Field Operating Agency of the United States Air Force.
+The center was located at Ellsworth Air Force Base in Rapid City, South Dakota.
+Its mission was to centrally process all military pay and travel pay transactions for the Air Force, and to answer financial services questions from Air Force personnel 24 hours a day, 7 days a week.
+The commander of the Air Force Financial Services Center reported to the Deputy Assistant Secretary of the Air Force for Financial Operations in The Pentagon.

 History

 The Financial Services Center was opened on 14 September 2007 by Secretary of the Air Force Michael Wynne.
 The ribbon-cutting ceremony was attended by United States Senator John Thune, Congresswoman Stephanie Herseth Sandlin, senior Air Force official, and Rapid City civic leaders.
 The center's first commander was Colonel Judy Perry.

 The Air Force selected Ellsworth Air Force Base as the site for its finance center from more than 80 candidate locations.
 It was chosen because the base had existing facilities with 110000 sqft of available floor space as well as good force protection and communications infrastructure.
 In addition, the area's cost of living, low risk for natural disasters, and generally friendly atmosphere also were considered in the site selection decision.

+In October 2014, the Air Force Financial Services Center was aligned with the Air Force Installation and Mission Support Center, becoming one of its primary subordinate units, along with the Air Force Civil Engineer Center, Air Force Services Center, Air Force Security Forces Center, Air Force Installation Contracting Center, and the Air Force Financial Management Center of Expertise.
+In 2018, the "AFIMSC 2.0" initiative incorporated the Air Force Financial Services Center and Air Force Financial Management Center of Expertise into AFIMSC's Resources Directorate, formally inactivating the units.

 Personnel

 An initial cadre of approximately 50 non-commissioned officers, arrived in April 2007.
-When fully manned, the center had 775 Airmen and civilian employees.
+When fully staffed, the center had 775 Airmen and civilian employees.
 The current personnel makeup is 80 percent military and 20 percent civilian.
-However, the Air Force plans to slowly shift the manning mix to achieve a majority civilian work force by 2014.
+However, the Air Force plans to slowly shift the staffing mix to achieve a majority civilian work force by 2014.
 All military personnel assigned to the center are trained for contingency operations and support expeditionary Air Force deployments.